How to Choose and Use an Oscillating Multi-Tool

 Every multi-tool comes with a “free” 30-piece blade pack.
 Most of those blades are useless.
 You actually need four blades to do 90% of jobs:

-• 32 mm bi-metal (BIM) plunge-cut for nails-in-wood and metal-in-timber — the most-used blade I own
+- 32 mm bi-metal (BIM) plunge-cut for nails-in-wood and metal-in-timber — most-used blade I own

-Buy these as named-brand singles (Bosch, Makita, Fein, Diablo) rather than a no-name pack.
-A good BIM blade lasts ten times as long as a generic one and cuts ten times cleaner.
+Buy these as named-brand singles (Bosch, Makita, Fein, Diablo) rather than no-name.
+A good BIM lasts ten times as long as a generic and cuts ten times cleaner.
+Bunnings stocks the named brands; Total Tools and Sydney Tools have wider selection.

 Step 6: Plunge-cutting plasterboard for a power point

 Mark the cut-out with painter’s tape and pencil.
 Set the multi-tool to about 60% speed — full speed flings dust, low speed wanders.
 Hold the blade at 30 degrees to the surface, push the tip into the plasterboard until it punctures, then rotate the tool down to flat and walk the cut along your line.
-Always cut along a wall stud direction first to feel for any cabling — if the blade hits Romex, you’ll feel and hear it before damage.
+Always cut along a wall stud direction first to feel for any cabling — if the blade hits a cable, you’ll feel and hear it before damage.
 Stop.
 Investigate.
 Don’t yank.
+Same caution principle applies to using a stud finder properly before any wall cut — pilot first, then commit.

 Step 7: Flush-cutting a door jamb for new flooring